About Oregon Walleye Fishing

 Compared to many other

-inches and five fish over 18 inches, one of which can be over 24 inches.
+walleye, minimum size is 18 inches, only one of which can be over 24 inches.

-However, Schneider and other guides who work the area suggest you release
+However, many guides who work the area suggest you release

 the big females after a photo or two, to insure they keep contributing their